open-data-kazakhstan/city-ranking-main/README.md

 The dataset `merged_to_normalize.csv` contains various metrics for different cities.
 In total, 15 different parameters from our previous research were included.

+We have also added some metadata such as column descriptions and [data packaged](https://specs.frictionlessdata.io/data-package/) it.

 ### Data Cleaning:
 - The last row of the CSV is dropped as it might contain summary or unwanted data.
 - Only numerical columns are selected for further processing.